north2arctic/north2arctic.github.io/_posts/2021-04-25-of-sun-and-winds.md

 <figure>
     <img src="/assets/images/04-25/track.jpeg">
     <figcaption>
-Sometimes it is way to follow animal tracks!
-We often lose then in the forest when we encounter downed wood.
+Sometimes it is easy to follow animal tracks!
+We often lose them in the forest when we encounter downed wood.
     </figcaption>
 </figure>